-We walked into the dingy lanes, a little past 4 pm, in the fading sun, the women looked like birds caged in a zoo, with dyed hair and garish loud lip colours on caked-up faces.
+We walked into the dingy lanes a little past 4 pm.
+The women looked like birds caged in a zoo in the fading sun, with dyed hair and garish loud lip colors on caked-up faces.
 A brothel was awaiting its prospective customers for the day.
-A prostitute, in her mid-30s, grudgingly let us in although she said it wasn’t a good time for us to be there.
+A prostitute in her mid-30s grudgingly let us in, although she said it wasn’t a good time for us to be there.

 Radha Akka, who was watching us, decided to speak up too.
-She’s a worker in the two- storeyed building for 30 years now.
-She has seen the glamor and money, swell and deflate.
+She’s a worker in the two-storeyed building for 30 years now.
+She has seen the glamor and money swell and deflates.
 She rewinds, “This place is more than a hundred years old.
 There was a time when women made ` 5 and could still save money.
 We celebrated festivals.
 But now, the earnings aren’t all that high.
 And there aren’t that many women here either.
 Once, this place was brimming with faces.
 Not anymore.
 Abhi to zyada mard aate Bhi Nahi.
 Diwali mein Woh Ghar pe hotel house.
-Idhar kam aate hain toh Diwali zyada gram Nahi Hota,” she says.
+Idhar Kam aate hai to Diwali zyada gram Nahi Hota,” she says.

 Lane number: 11